wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 continuations is not enabled by default, meaning that no changes to the producer for module A would be necessary.
 But it is unclear what such an approach would look like in practice and whether it would actually be feasible.
-However, again using the barrier instruction the producer for B could already make module B safe for linking with module A by wrapping the barrier instruction around all of its exported functions.
+In any case, using the barrier instruction the producer for B could make module B safe for linking with an unchanged module A by wrapping the barrier instruction around all of the functions exported by module B.

 Questions of Wasm interoperability and support for legacy code are largely orthogonal to the typed continuations proposal and similar